- Internet and society

 Participants: Gillian Bolsover, Dr Ian Brown, Professor William H. Dutton

 This Oxford-based Centre aims become a leading global resource for understanding how to deliver effective cyber security; OII Fellows Bill Dutton and Ian Brown lead its work on security cultures and regulation.

-Participants: Simon Bastow, Professor Patrick Dunleavy, Tobias Escher, Professor Helen Margetts, Oliver Pearce, Jane Tinkler
+Participants: Simon Bastow, Professor Patrick Dunleavy, Tobias Escher, Scott A. Hale, Professor Helen Margetts, Oliver Pearce, Jane Tinkler

 Research dedicated to improving knowledge and understanding of e-government and the impact of web-based technologies on government.

 Participants: Dr Grant Blank, Professor William H. Dutton, Professor Helen Margetts, Bianca Reisdorf

 Research on access, use and attitudes to the Internet in Britain based on biennial surveys covering (for example) digital and social inclusion and exclusion, social networking, safety and privacy concerns, Internet regulation, and behaviour.

 Participants: Professor Peter John, Professor Helen Margetts, Dr Nir Vulkan, Lucy Bartlett, Ingrid Boxall, Tobias Escher, Scott A. Hale

 Oxford eXperimental Laboratory is undertaking laboratory-based experiments (eg information-seeking tasks) on networked computers in two disciplines: Economics (interactive decision making) and Political Science (evaluating government information online).

 Participants: Professor William H. Dutton, Elizabeth Dubois